ishwar00/bakugo/doc/bakugo_spec.md

 | :--- |
 | Binary, Octal, Hexadecimal literals are not supported yet. |

 An integer literal is a sequence of digits representing an _integer constant_.
+A single 0 is considered a decimal zero.

 For readability, an underscore character `_` may appear between successive digits; such underscores do not change the literal's value.